MarissaB/marissab/README.md

 #### I'm curious about...
 📱 **Mobile development.** A few years ago I poked around in Xamarin courses and that was interesting, so I'm stoked to see where things go with Microsoft's newest shot at cross-platform apps with MAUI.
 As long as a project does cool stuff, I'm down to learn additional platforms and skills.
 Just please don't make me do COBOL again.

+#### What on earth is that GitHub profile picture?
+🚘 My car!
+I love that little thing <3